replicatedhq/troubleshoot/docs/design/proposal-troubleshoot-consolidated-cli.md

 - `troubleshoot inspect` - Launches a k8s API server from an existing support bundle which one can inspect using `kubectl`.
 Its equivalent to `sbctl` command.
 - `troubleshoot support-bundle` - Collects, analyses and redacts a support bundle given a cluster or node, and troubleshoot specs.
 Its equivalent to  `support-bundle` command.
 - `troubleshoot preflight` - Runs preflight checks defined in a troubleshoot spec against a cluster or node .
 Its equivalent to `preflight` command.
-- `troubleshoot redact` - Redacts an existing support bundle given troubleshoot spec with redactors.
+- `troubleshoot redact` - Redacts an existing support bundle given a troubleshoot spec with redactors.
 Its equivalent to  `redact` command.
-- `troubleshoot analyze` - Redacts an existing support bundle given troubleshoot spec with analysers.
+- `troubleshoot analyze` - Analyse an existing support bundle given a troubleshoot spec with analysers.
 Its equivalent to  `analyze` command.

 ### Public APIs